ujifgc/cv/README.md

  - Highly skilled in developing web pages using HTML and CSS
  - Highly skilled in creating dynamic web pages using jQuery
  - Great experience in using git
- - Experience in programming PHP, C, Visual C++, Visual Basic, Delphi, Pascal
+ - Experience in programming PHP, C, Visual C++, Visual Basic, Delphi, Pascal, Bash
  - Basic experience in using OPC, WinAPI, MFC, Sockets, DirectShow
- - Basic knowledge of Python, Perl, Bash; OS FreeBSD, QNX, OS/2, DOS; svn, fossil-scm
+ - Basic knowledge of Python, Perl; OS FreeBSD, QNX, OS/2, DOS; svn, fossil-scm
  - Can understand most programming languages
  - Great experience in using PCs
  - Highly skilled in fixing PCs